DWYLau/cv-application/README.md

-# Project - CV Application React TypeScript
+# Project - CV Application

 ## About

-CV Application React TypeScript
+CV Application for The Odin Project

 ## Aims